Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Nepal Journals Online (NepJOL) is a service to provide online publication of Nepalese journals.
 For more information about NepJOL and how to join the service, see the About page.

 Focus and Scope

 Journal of Advances in Internal Medicine (JAIM) is a biannual, peer-reviewed, open-access, international medical journal ISSN 2091-1432 (Print) and 2091-1440 (Online).
 JAIM publishes the original research and critical reviews dealing with all disciplines of Internal Medicine.
 It is the official journal of the Society of Internal Medicine of Nepal (SIMON) and is published twice a year (January and July).
-Each issue of JAIM publishes Original Articles, Review Articles, Medical Images, Case Reports, Editorials and Letters to the Editor.
+Each issue of JAIM publishes Original Articles, Review Articles, Medical Images, Case Reports, Editorials, Letters to the Editor, Viewpoint and Invited articles.
 Authors do not have to pay for the submission, processing or publication of articles in JAIM.
-Manuscript can be submitted through the link of "submit manuscript" http://aimjournal.org/index.php?page=submit-manuscript or directly by email to firstname.lastname@example.org
+Manuscript can be submitted directly by email to firstname.lastname@example.org

 Categories: Clinical research, clinical trials, digestive diseases, endocrinology, immunology, infectious diseases, nephrology, neurology, oncology, blood disorders, cardiology, pulmonary medicine, rheumatic and immunologic diseases, gene therapy, human genetics, case report, medical image, review article

 Audience: Specialist of medical disciplines, Internist, Medical Faculty Member, Fellow, Resident, Researcher